PriyanshuKotiyal/flight-controller/README.md

-Here is the Circuit Diagram
+Here is the Sample Diagram for our Flight Controller

 ![Diagram (1)](https://github.com/PriyanshuKotiyal/flight-controller/assets/156831570/e44d39f7-acc2-456c-8521-4c0a1a2a550d)